 “I remember particularly vividly a beautiful evening at Highclere Castle with the Aronowitz Ensemble.”

 Welcome to the new website, where we will continue to upload details of the 2020 programme until the publication of the Festival Guide on 15 January, when you will be able to see details of the entire Festival.
-Meanwhile I am delighted to let you know about some of the highlights of what promises to be a vintage year.
+Meanwhile I am delighted to outline a summary of what promises to be a vintage year.

-To celebrate Beethoven’s 250th Anniversary, we open with an all-Beethoven programme from BBC Symphony Orchestra under their chief conductor Sakari Oramo, with Paul Lewis one of Britain’s finest pianists.
-The next day we have more world-class Beethoven with John Lill in an afternoon performance of some of the most popular piano sonatas, and a week later, this year’s Sheepdrove Piano Competition features Beethoven as its main composer.
-On 21 May we will welcome members of Vienna Kammersimphonie in a programme of arrangements of Beethoven’s orchestral music for string quintet, and there will be Beethoven quartets from Consone Quartet, in their Young Artists lunchtime recital and Behn Quartet in A Taste of Germany at The Vineyard.
+To celebrate Beethoven’s 250th anniversary, the Festival will open with an all Beethoven programme from BBC Symphony Orchestra under their chief conductor Sakari Oramo with Paul Lewis , one of Britain’s finest pianists.
+The next day we have more world class Beethoven with John Lill’s afternoon performance of some of the most popular piano sonatas, and a week later, this year’s Sheepdrove Piano Competition has Beethoven as its featured composer.
+Sir Nicholas Kenyon will be our guide to changing Beethoven performance styles in his talk at Shaw House on 19th May and two days later we will welcome members of Wiener Kammersymphonie to perform arrangements of Beethoven’s orchestral music for string quintet.
+Beethoven string quartets are included in Consone Quartet’s Young Artists Recital and Behn Quartet’s performance, A Taste of Germany at The Vineyard.

-Highlights of the Corn Exchange programme include popular vocal group The Sons of Pitches, Clare Teal and her trio, Dominic Alldis with his tribute to Jacques Loussier, IDMC Gospel Choir, leading steel band, Solid Steel Ambassadors, Bollywood Brass Band’s tribute to RD Burman, Derek Paravicini with his new quartet, satirical duo Bounder & Cad, Lux Musicae revealing the hidden origins of Flamenco, and the annual visits of Ballet Central and Chichester University Musical Theatre Company in new shows.
-We are also privileged to welcome Ukranian baritone Andrei Kymach, winner of the recent BBC Cardiff Singer of the World for an evening of Tchaikovsky Rachmaninov and Ukranian songs.
+Highlights of the Corn Exchange programme include popular vocal group The Sons of Pitches, Clare Teal and her trio, The Dominic Alldis Trio with their tribute to Jacques Loussier, IDMC Gospel Choir, leading steel band Solid Steel Ambassadors, Bollywood Brass Band with their tribute to R D Burman, Derek Paravacini with his new quartet, and satirical duo Bounder & Cad.
+Lux Musicae reveal The Hidden Origins of Flamenco, while in their lunchtime recital Ensemble Hesperi show the influence of Scottish folk music on native baroque composers.
+Graduating students from Ballet Central and Chichester University Musical Theatre Company return with new shows, and for our younger audiences we present The Adventures of Peter Rabbit by Waterperry Opera.
+Other young artists appearing in our lunchtime recital series include brilliant horn virtuoso Ben Goldscheider, prize-winning cellist Jonathan Swenson, and guitarists extraordinaire Duo.
+On 13th May we are privileged to welcome for his festival debut Ukranian baritone Andrei Kymach, winner of the 2019 BBC Cardiff Singer of the World for an evening of Tchaikovsky Rachmaninov and Ukranian songs.

 Mark Eynon, Festival Director